-Particulars As at 31 March 2020
+Particulars As at 31 March 2021 As at 31 March 2020

-Risk- free interest rate (%) 7.13%
+Risk- free interest rate (%) 7.13% 7.13%

-Expected life of options (years) [(year of vesting) +(contractual option term)/2] 4 years
+Expected life of options (years) 4 years 4 уелгя

-Expected volatility (%) 41%
+Expected valability (%) 41% 41%

+hare price as on Grant date in ?
+318 318

-Dividend yield 0.63%
+Dividend yield 0,6396 0.63%

-The Risk free rate being considered for the calculation is the interest rate applicable for a maturity equal to the expected life of the options based on the zero-coupon yield curve for Government Securities or 10 years Government bonds.
-Volatility calculation is a measure of the amount by which a price has fluctuated or is expected to fluctuate during the period.
-The measure volatility is used in option- pricing model is the annualized standard deviation of the continuously compounded rate of the return of the stock over a period of time.
-The dividend yield for the year is derived by dividing the dividend for the period with the current market price.
+The Risk free rate was considered for the calculation is the interest rate applicable for a maturity equal to the expected life of the options based on the zerocompounded rate of the return of the stock over a period of time.
+The dividend yield for the year was derived by dividing the dividend for the period with the current market price.

-38. Revenue from Contract with Customer
+38. Revenue from Contracts with Customer

-The table below represents summary of contract assets and liabilities relating to contracts with customers:
+The table below represents summary of contract assets and liabilities relating to contracts with customers